Russian wandering: History

-Strannichestvo did evolve from the Christian tradition of pilgrimage.
-Some pilgrims carried out pilgrimage into several places spending a considerable part of their life for this.
-Over time it has evolved into a particular kind of spiritual feat, which could include pilgrimage.
-Stranniks were welcome by Russian common folk.
+Strannichestvo evolved from the Christian tradition of pilgrimage.
+Some pilgrims carried out pilgrimage to several places, spending a considerable part of their life doing so.
+Over time, it has evolved into a particular kind of spiritual feat, which could include pilgrimage.
+Stranniks were welcomed by Russian common folk.
 In return for hospitality, strangers described the holy (and other) places they visited, peddled holy relics and texts.

 Unlike European mendicant orders, Russian stranniks were ordinary people, rather than monks.
 A major source of information about the wanderers is Sergey V. Maksimov's compendium The Wandering Russia of the Christ’s Sake Beggars (first published in 1877).
-Maksimov noted that during the 1860s, more than 170,000 pilgrims visited the Kiev Monastery of the Caves annually, though he also remarked that this number was beginning to decrease.
+Maksimov noted that, during the 1860s, more than 170,000 pilgrims visited the Kiev Monastery of the Caves annually, though he also remarked that this number was beginning to decrease.

-Superficially a Russian strannik and a vagrant looked alike in their way of life.
-The main difference is that for a strannik peregrination is a spiritual value, while for a vagrant or a travelling beggar it is an inevitable hapless state due to overwhelming circumstances.
+Superficially, a Russian strannik and a vagrant looked alike in their way of life.
+The main difference is that, for a strannik, peregrination is a spiritual value, while for a vagrant or a travelling beggar it is an inevitable hapless state due to overwhelming circumstances.

 There existed many types of wanderers, each with their own purpose.
 Some set out merely to visit a few sacred sites before returning home, while others continued their journeys until exhaustion stopped them.
 Certain wanderers had taken a voluntary vow to devote several years of their lives to the service of God.
 Others undertook pilgrimages as an act of repentance.
 Some traveled from place to place begging in order to raise money for religious causes (such as the construction of a church), often doing so with the bishop’s approval or under commission from their religious community.

 According to Pål Kolstø, "these wayfarers were actively opposed by the authorities, state as well as ecclesiastical: wanderers were seen as an untidy, undesirable and disturbing element who, with their restless behavior and freedom from worldly cares and responsibilities, called in question the existing structures of society."